Learn more about our conference, mission and team.

 Rev. Dr. Chad Abbott has been the Conference Minister in the Indiana-Kentucky Conference since 2017.
 Originally ordained in the Indiana-Kentucky Conference, he has served churches in Kentucky, New Jersey, and Indiana.
 He received his bachelors from Greenville University in philosophy and religion, a Masters of Divinity from Princeton Theological Seminary with a focus on the sociology of religion and race, and recently received his Doctor of Ministry degree from Christian Theological Seminary in Church and Community Leadership.
 Chad is the author of a couple of books about creativity and discernment among local churches, his latest of which is Incline Your Ear: Cultivating Spiritual Awakening in Congregations and Sacred Habits: The Rise of the Creative Clergy.
 He is passionate about local churches, pastors, mental health, and integrating contemplative spirituality into daily work and social justice.
 He is a trained labyrinth facilitator, spiritual director, and storyteller.
 He grew up in nearby Illinois and felt the call to ministry at age 10.
 Chad and his wife, Shannon, live in Indianapolis with their two kids, Isabel and Solomon, and dogs, Zoe and Finn.

 Rev. Dr. Monica J. Ouellette was born in Washington D.C., spent most of her childhood in Stone Mountain, GA. and her teen years in Newport, RI.
 She graduated from Rhode Island College with a B.A. in Anthropology in May 1999.
-She earned her M.Div. from Andover Newton Theological School in Boston, MA in May 2004.
-Monica was excited to be ordained in the Rhode Island Conference in January 2005.
-Then in 2016 she graduated with her Doctor of Ministry degree from Andover Newton Theological School.
-Her doctoral project is entitled, “A New Model of Church Growth in Smaller Congregations.”
-Monica has served as the Associate Pastor at First United Church of Christ in Carlisle, PA and St. John’s United Church of Christ in Boalsburg, PA.
-Currently she is serving as the pastor of Lynnhurst UCC in Louisville, KY.
-In October 2018 she began her ministry with the Indiana Kentucky Conference working with congregations and clergy in times of transition.
+She earned her M.Div. from and her D.Min. from Andover Newton Theological School in Boston, MA .
+Monica has served at First United Church of Christ in Carlisle, PA, St. John’s United Church of Christ in Boalsburg, PA and Lynnhurst United Church of Christ in Louisville, KY.
+In October 2018 she began her ministry with the Indiana Kentucky Conference.
+Monica works with congregations in transition and Members-in-Discernment.
+She also supports Committees on Ministry and Search Committees.
 Monica is energized by working with committees and teams to share resources and best practices, brainstorm ideas and create an action plan.
-She enjoys helping people recognize their spiritual gifts and using them for God and the church.
-Monica lives in Jeffersonville, IN.
-She loves quilting, reading, and traveling to new places.
+Monica lives in Indianapolis, IN.
+She loves quilting, reading, spending time with her grandchildren and traveling to new places.

 Rebecca’s primary responsibility is the support of the churches and clergy in the Conference.
 She is the hub of the operation who resources the churches and the staff.
 Her expertise also includes management and analysis of the business activities of the Conference to facilitate financial decision making and planning.
 Her experience and knowledge make her an asset to our churches and authorized ministers in matters of contract negotiations, payroll, policies and procedures, not-for-profit filings and tax questions, budgeting, etc. Rebecca also possesses a depth of knowledge on the many benefit, investment and insurance plans provided by the UCC.
 Rebecca earned her Master of Business Administration at the University of Indianapolis.
 When she is not at the office, Rebecca feeds her spirit by attending and volunteering at her church.
 She is a wife and mother, who expresses her creativity through cooking and crafting.